Why ‘Boreout’ Could Cost You as Much as Burnout — and 9 Ways to Fix It

 - Lack of challenge.
 Employees aren’t mentally challenged or they don’t have the chance to use their full range of knowledge and skills.

 - Stagnation.
 They feel like they don’t have opportunities to progress professionally.
-They may have come in over qualified for the job.
+They may have come in overqualified for the job.

 - Limited power.
-Employees feel they don’t have control over how or when their work gets done and they can’t take responsibility for the success of anything.
+Employees feel they don’t have control over how or when their work gets done, and they can’t take responsibility for the success of anything.

-Identify boreout
+Identify Boreout

 Most employees aren’t going to wave their hands in the air and scream, “I’m bored.
 Make this interesting.”
-More likely, they’ll withdraw and possibly quiet quit or loudly cause disruptions — neither of which you want.
+More likely, they’ll withdraw and possibly quietly quit or loudly cause disruptions — neither of which you want.

 “Thinking that your work is unimportant can foster a sense of powerlessness and hopelessness in a person’s broader life context, preventing them from finding the motivation to change or grow,” says McLane.
 “They might find themselves stuck, which can lead to other problems.”

 You want to identify employees who might be suffering from boreout and help them recognize the problem so they can feel good about work again.
-Here are the top tell-tale signs.

 - Procrastination.
 Bored-out employees often put off important tasks and focus on tedious work that doesn’t support goals.